Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Compatibility with Emerging B5G Technologies

 \subsection{CF-mMIMO}

 UAV networks are the core scenarios of NTNs and CF-mMIMO.
 In existing terrestrial cellular networks, UAV uplink signals are easily received by multiple neighboring cells.
 However, this can also interfere with the UAV's received signals.
 Furthermore, the low-altitude sidelobe coverage triggers frequent handovers and overshoot issues, increasing the complexity of network management.
 The key enabling technology for UAV networks to overcome these challenges is the CF-mMIMO system.
-In CF-mMIMO networks, each user is treated as a service-centric entity, with coordinated distributed antenna units for stable signals and personalized services \cite{105}.
+In CF-mMIMO networks, each user is treated as a service-centric entity, with coordinated distributed antenna units for stable signals and personalized services \cite{105, 105-n3, 106-n3}.
 This approach promises significant enhancements in spectral efficiency, interference mitigation, and energy efficiency.

 Despite the significant potential of CF-mMIMO to enhance communication performance in UAV networks, it also faces significant challenges.
 In CF-mMIMO systems, resource allocation must consider distributed antenna deployment, complex precoding, user mobility, and different service demands, making a complex optimization algorithm design.
 For multiuser scenarios, the APs require timely and accurate signal detection and joint processing, but insufficient uplink rates may induce interference, degrading system performance.
 Also, during the downlink transmission, APs need to transmit data symbols of different users over the same time-frequency resource through beamforming design.
 Traditional FPAs struggle to address these issues, as they are constrained by limited channel spatial flexibility.
 FA-assisted UAV networks exploit flexible FA-assisted APs and aerial base stations with antenna position optimization, beamforming design, UAV trajectory coordination, and power allocation to maximize achievable data rates.
-For instance, Olyaee et al. in \cite{106} proposed a joint optimization algorithm for FA positions and uplink power allocation to enhance transmission rates and signal quality.
-Due to the assumptions fo perfect CSI and discrete FA positions, the sub-problem can be solved applying the bisection method and exhaustive search algorithms.
-In \cite{107}, Shi et al. adjusted the rotation angles of 6DMA antennas in distributed APs to maximize the average user sum rate.
-They developed a Bayesian optimization-based algorithm to tackle the non-convex and highly nonlinear nature of rotation angle optimization, flexibly adapting to user spatial distributions.
-Furthermore, FA-assisted UAVs can enhance CF-mMIMO by releasing the need for CSI and simplifying the precoding scheme at the transmitter with FAMA in multiple access channels.